Skip to main content

 Configuring in the publisher dashboard

-You need to specify two things in the dashboard - a link syntax with a couple of variables, and the internet domains you own that it applies to.
+You need to specify two things in the dashboard - a link syntax with a couple of variables, and, in a separate field, the internet domains you own that it applies to.

 1. Access the SP dashboard at https://sp.openathens.net